-Cookie Madness already has too many chocolate chip cookie recipes, but I’ve been baking this one over and over and wanted to share.
-Tiny Chocolate Chip Cookies, Mini Chocolate Chip Cookies, Petite Chocolate Chip Cookies or just Small Chocolate Chip Cookies — whatever you call them, these little guys are a nice change from their dense, chewy, counterparts.
+Tiny Chocolate Chip Cookies, Mini, Petite, or just Small -- whatever you call them, these little guys are a nice change from their dense, chewy, counterparts.
 They're crisp through and through packed with chocolate chips.
 M&Ms are optional.

 As far as chocolate chips go, the cookies are a little crisper when made with miniature chocolate chips and M&Ms Baking Bits, but I like the flavor better when they're made with Ghirardelli Bittersweet chips and nuts.